sablier-labs/flow/PRECISION.md

 `block.timestamp` on specific functions) and how [ongoing debt](https://github.com/sablier-labs/flow/?tab=readme-ov-file#2-ongoing-debt) is calculated.

-Additionally, since we have two possible solutions for the unlock time, we need to implement an algorithm to find them.
-Below is a Python function that takes the rate per second and the elapsed time as input and returns all the unlock times within that elapsed time:
+Additionally, since we have two possible solutions for the unlock interval, we need to implement an algorithm to find them.
+Below is a Python function that takes the rate per second and the elapsed time as input and returns all the unlock intervals within that elapsed time:

 ```python
 def find_unlock_times(rps, elt):